stylersnico/Web-Server-Backup/README.md

-# webserverbackup
+# Web Server Backup
-Backup a webserver with all his databases
+Backup a webserver with all databases